EARTH-73836

 Patriots

-They were the elder members of the Nation, fiercely--or perhaps excessively--Patriotic, and scornful of the younger group, the Youthies.
-They had a air similar to the radical anti-Communist movement of the McCarthy era.
+The elder members of the Nation, they were fiercely--or perhaps excessively--patriotic, and scornful of the younger group, the Youthies.
+They had an air similar to the radical anti-Communist movement of the McCarthy era.

 --Fantastic Four I#136 (137